New Year in Spain. Nochevieja | donQuijote

 As you probably know, good food is very important to Spaniards!
 Spanish cuisine has many delicacies.
 Real Spanish Christmas favourites are Turron from Alicante, Bacalao with cauliflower, crab, lobster, scallops, roasted prawns and turkey.

-Other typical recipes for Christmas in Spain are dishes with oranges. such as caramelized oranges, flambéed oranges, fish filet á l´orange, there is an awful lot to choose from!
+Other typical plates for Christmas in Spain are dishes with oranges. such as caramelized oranges, flambéed oranges, fish filet á l´orange, there is an awful lot to choose from!

 On Epiphany, a typical cake with decorations of dried fruit, or "Roscón de los Reyes," is eaten for breakfast or after lunch.
 The fruit symbolizes the rubies and emeralds of the three kings.
 There are 2 figures hidden in the cake.
 A gift that, when you find it, makes you kings or queens for the rest of the day.
 And a bean, which means whoever finds it will have to pay for the cake next time.